cbg-ethz/QuasiFit/README.md

   <img src="misc/BurninPlot.png?raw=true"/>
 </p>

 Notice how the MCMC chains converge to the stationary distribution at around 10'000 iterations - this would be considered the burn-in phase.
 The drop in the log Posterior from the initial value is a result of starting at the MLE of the problem and the general curse of dimensionality.
+For more complicated post-MCMC diagnostics, try the `coda` package from CRAN (http://cran.r-project.org/web/packages/coda/index.html).
+For instructions on verifying convergence, see http://www.people.fas.harvard.edu/~plam/teaching/methods/convergence/convergence_print.pdf.

 ### Unconnected haplotypes
 QuasiFit makes strong assumptions on the connectedness of haplotypes.
 For instance, the haplotypes **AAA** and **TTT** are separated by a mutational step that requires 3 simultaneous mutations in one replication cycle.
 Mainly for numerical reasons, this causes the mutation matrix **Q** to become numerically reducible and a global equilibrium distribution of the quasispecies equation is not numerically guaranteed anymore.